Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Option C.
 - [x] Option D.

 ### A developer 15 building a serverless application hosted on IAM that uses Amazon Redshift in a data store.
 The application has separate modules for read/write and read-only functionality.
-The modules need their own database users tor compliance reasons.
+The modules need their own database users for compliance reasons.
 Which combination of steps should a security engineer implement to grant appropriate access' (Select TWO)

 - [ ] Configure cluster security groups for each application module to control access to database users that are required for read-only and read/write.
 - [ ] Configure a VPC endpoint for Amazon Redshift Configure an endpoint policy that maps database users to each application module, and allow access to the tables that are required for read-only and read/write.